scipy/scipy/doc/source/dev/contributor/development_workflow.rst

    Then a blank line, then more text if needed.
    References to code names should be enclosed in backticks.
-   If changes are limited to certain submodules or functions, they should be included after the acronym(s) - backticks are not needed here unless the code names contain an underscore.
+   If changes are limited to certain submodules or functions, they should be included after the acronym(s) - backticks are not needed here.

 Example::